StateFarm-STEM/pyinthesky/lesson5/README.md

 - here is a wiring diagram

-Pin on Sd card reader | Pin on Ardiuno
+Pin on SD card reader | Pin on Ardiuno
 ------ | ------
 GND   | GND
 VCC   | 5V